No need to fear lectin

 Lectins are rich in many plants and lectin levels will vary significantly in each plant or plant family.
 In addition, there are many different kinds of lectins.
 Some seem to be beneficial in fighting diseases like cancer.

 It is also important to consider that much of the research done on lectins has been with animals or in-vitro (test tube).
 In addition, many of the studies have only looked at individual lectins and not the “whole” food that contains them.
-Therefore, we have no idea if other nutrients within a whole food may somehow buffer or alter the effects of certain properties like lectins (or even gluten).
+Therefore, we have no idea if other nutrients within a whole food may somehow buffer or alter the effects of certain properties like lectins (or even gluten, which is also a type of lectin).

-It is inaccurate to blame any health problem on a single isolated property in a food (like lectin or gluten).
+It is inaccurate to blame any health problem on a single isolated property in a food.
 This is taking that one substance out of context from the whole food.
 It is misleading to focus on one “part” and omit the “whole.”

 Before a lectin-free diet can be recommended for everyone, more research is needed.
 But so far, it seems this dietary advice is more a trend than a sensible or science-based practice.